KriVaTri/EVCM/docs/README.md

 All times are treated as local.

 Date rollover:
-- At midnight local time or When toggling the planner switch, if date in planner start or stop is a past date, the date will be set to today, hours and minutes will not change.
+- At midnight local time or when toggling the planner switch, if date in planner start or stop is a past date, the date will be set to today, hours and minutes will not change.
 - Future dates will never be reset to today.

 ---